Yahweasel/libav.js/docs/CONFIG.md

 essentially irrelevant (it will affect the order that things are built in, and the order that license text appears in headers, but nothing else).

+If there's a built-in variant that's close to what you need, use its `config.json` file as a starting point for the fragments argument. e.g., `configs/default/config.json` contains `["format-ogg", "format-webm", "parser-opus", "codec-libopus", "format-flac", "parser-flac", "codec-flac", "format-wav", "audio-filters"]`.

 Most configuration fragments have FFmpeg-specific, but otherwise predictable, names.
 For instance, `codec-libopus` enables the libopus codec.
 Fragments can be named `protocol-*`, `format-*`, `demuxer-*`, `muxer-*`, `codec-*`, `decoder-*`,